-announce(app_data=None, path_response=False, attached_interface=None, tag=None, send=True)
+announce(app_data=None, path_response=False, send=True)

 Creates an announce packet for this destination and broadcasts it on all relevant interfaces.
 Application specific data can be added to the announce.

 - app_data bytes containing the app_data. - path_response Internal flag used by RNS.
 Transport.
 Ignore.